William Wegman (photographer): On Sesame Street

 Who Are The People In Your Neighborhood? - Based on the classic Sesame Street song, the dogs act out real life jobs.
 Some of these occupations included: Waiter, Painter, Sales Person, Truck Driver, Fisherman, Auto Mechanic, Hairdresser and Conductor.

 Wegman dogs also appeared in the Elmo's World episode about dogs.
 One of the dogs act out as a police officer, stating, "That's right, Elmo.
 Dogs have very important jobs.
 There are police dogs who help out with the police."
-The other dog act out as a circus acrobat clown, stating that "There are circus (acrobat) dogs who perform at the circus."
-After the quiz, the two Wegman dogs as police officer and circus acrobat clown, stating that "Time to go now, we have to bake a cake."
+The other dog act out as a circus acrobat clown, stating that "There are circus dogs who perform at the circus."
+After the Dorothy’s Imagine, the two Wegman dogs as police officer and circus acrobat clown, stating that "Time to go now, we have to bake a cake."

 Personal life

 Wegman is married to wife Christine Burgin, who is also his manager.
 He has two children.
 Wegman splits his time between New York City and his house on Rangeley Lake, Maine.